Books and Websites

 Search for volunteer opportunities or organizations in need of charitable donations.
 Network for Good also features several innovative and convenient ways to donate, including “good cards,” monthly giving, and the ability to initiate a fundraising campaign for a favorite charity by creating a “charity badge” that can be posted online.

-Search engine that connects individuals to volunteer opportunities in their community.
+Search engine that connects individuals to volunteer opportunities that can be done in-person as well as virtually.

 SENIORS AND AGING